How to set goals that you can actually achieve?

 How to break your goals into smaller steps

 Let’s look at an example.
 Let’s say you want to get out of credit card debt this year.
 You own $6,000 on your cards combined.
-That means you need to pay $500 a month in principal to wipe out your entire credit card debt over the course of a year.
+That means you need to pay $500 a month in principal to wipe out your entire credit card deover of a year.

 Making a $500 payment each month sounds a lot more